suyashkhare2104/opsly_tf_code_modifier/README.md

 ## 4. How will RAG be used here?
 Graph RAG perhaps?

-The current implementation uses a basic RAG approach:
+The current implementation uses a hybrid RAG approach:
-- It retrieves relevant files based on the modification request
+- It retrieves relevant files based on vector similarity and AI identification
 - It provides these files as context to the LLM for generating modifications

 **Enhanced RAG approaches:**